graeme-a-stewart/antikt-python/README.md

 # AntiKt-Python

-This package is an implementation of the [AntiKt algorithm](https://arxiv.org/abs/0802.1189) in Python.
+This package is an implementation of the [AntiKt algorithm](https://arxiv.org/abs/0802.1189) in Python, with both a basic version and a tiled implementation.

-There is a pure Python implementation and one using `numpy`.
+There is a pure Python implementation and one using `numpy` plus `numba`.

 This code is used in the CHEP 2023 Paper, *Polyglot Jet Finding*.